ftv0/res/README.md

 # res
-An open repo to quickly gather resources for learning about different subjects
+Quickly gather resources for learning about different subjects